Gun violence in the United States

 Legislation at the federal, state, and local levels has attempted to address gun violence through methods including restricting firearms purchases by youths and other "at-risk" populations, setting waiting periods for firearm purchases, establishing gun buyback programs, law enforcement and policing strategies, stiff sentencing of gun law violators, education programs for parents and children, and community outreach programs.

-Most medical professionals express concern regarding the prevalence and growth of gun violence in America, even comparing gun violence in the United States to a disease or epidemic.
-Relatedly, recent polling suggests up to 26% of Americans believe guns are the number one national public health threat.
+Polling from 2023 suggested that up to 26% of Americans believe guns are the number one national public health threat.

 Gun ownership

 Annual gun production in the U.S. has increased substantially in the 21st century, after having remained fairly level over preceding decades.
 By 2023, a majority of U.S. states allowed adults to carry concealed guns in public.

 Estimated U.S. gun sales have risen in the 21st century, peaking in 2020 during the COVID-19 pandemic.
 "NICS" is the FBI's National Instant Background Check System.

-Percent of households with guns in 2016.
-RAND Corporation.
+Percent of households with guns in 2016 according to the RAND Corporation.

-The Congressional Research Service in 2009 estimated that among US population of 306 million people, there were 310 million firearms in the U.S., not including military armaments.
+The Congressional Research Service in 2009 estimated that among the U.S. population of 306 million people, there were 310 million firearms in the U.S., not including military armaments.
 Of these, 114 million were handguns, 110 million were rifles, and 86 million were shotguns.

 Accurate figures for civilian gun ownership are difficult to determine.
-The percentage of Americans and American households who claim to own guns has been in long-term decline, according to the General Social Survey poll.
+The percentage of Americans and American households who claim to own guns has been in long-term decline, according to the General Social Survey (GSS) poll.
 It found that gun ownership by households may have declined from about half, in the late 1970s and early 1980s, down to 32% in 2015.
 The percentage of individual owners may have declined from 31% in 1985 to 22% in 2014.

-Gun ownership figures are generally estimated via polling, by such organizations as the General Social Survey (GSS), Harris Interactive, and Gallup.
+Gun ownership figures are generally estimated via polling, organizing including the GSS, Harris Interactive, and Gallup.
 There are significant disparities in the results across polls by different organizations, calling into question their reliability.
 In Gallup's 1972 survey, 43% reported having a gun in their home.
 GSS's 1973 survey resulted in 49% reporting a gun in the home.
 In 1993, Gallup's poll results were 51%.
 GSS's 1994 poll showed 43%.
 In 2012, Gallup's survey showed 47% of Americans reporting having a gun in their home, while the GSS in 2012 reports 34%.
 In 2018 it was estimated that U.S. civilians own 393 million firearms, and that 40% to 42% of the households in the country have at least one gun.
 However, record gun sales followed in the subsequent years.